-- 2.3.2 One suggestion was to delete thinning in LSRs, riparian reserves and earthflows.
-This would eliminate approximately 3/4 of the project.
-This option was not fully developed because it would not provide the benefits described in the purpose and need for the affected acres and because the effects of thinning were not found to be substantial. - 2.3.3 One suggestion was to use the LSRs prescription in certain matrix units to enhance long-term connectivity between the Collawash watershed and adjacent watersheds.
+Dropping /4 of the project acreage, would not meet the purpose and need for this project.
+This option was considered but not fully developed.

+2.3.3 One suggestion was to use the LSRs prescription in certain matrix units to enhance long-term connectivity between the Collawash watershed and adjacent watersheds (s.
+1.6.1.4).
 Specifically the units requested are: 2, 4, 6, 8, 10, 12, 14, 16, 18, 20, 142, 144, 146, 148, 150, 152, 154, 156, 158 and 160.
-The watershed analysis identified areas of concern for connectivity.
+The watershed analysis identified areas of concern for late-successional connectivity where these units occur.
+The prescriptions for Matrix plantations and LSRs are different because these land allocations have different management objectives.
+Generally, LSRs would have lighter thinning treatments with more skips.
+Matrix prescriptions are adjusted to provide for forage enhancement which is not appropriate in LSRs.